 A partnership with Second Nature is a mutually beneficial relationship.
-For our network of colleges and universities, our partnerships with corporations, cities, foundations, and non-profits provides access to innovation, expertise, scale, and support; for our partners it means the opportunity to have a positive influence on climate change while also delivering on key themes in their sustainable business strategies.
+For our network of colleges and universities, our partnerships with corporations, cities, foundations, and non-profits give them access to innovation, expertise, scale, and support, and for our partners it means the opportunity to have a positive influence on climate change while also delivering on key themes in their sustainable business strategies.

 Second Nature has a proven track record of working with a range of forward-thinking partners to address global climate disruption and the development of a strong green economy.
 Each partnership is tailor made and aligned with your specific needs; what’s guaranteed is that our team will work collaboratively with you to develop an innovative and dynamic partnership, with shared value and lasting impact.

 By working with internal experts and external service providers, several signatory campuses have achieved carbon neutrality.
-Here are links to the stories about these pioneers: American University (DC), Bowdoin College (ME), Colby College (ME), Colgate University (NY), Middlebury College (VT), and University of San Francisco (CA).
+These campuses enroll more than 35,000 students, and here are links to the stories about the pioneers: American University (DC), Bowdoin College (ME), Colby College (ME), Colgate University (NY), Middlebury College (VT), and University of San Francisco (CA).

 Second Nature also provides sponsorship opportunities: sponsors for the Higher Ed Climate Leaders Summit, webinars, and other programs.
 We also have a strong history of working with NGOs, foundations, municipalities, and government agencies on initiatives that help meet their specific needs and goals.